Computed Tomography (CT) Scan of the Bones

 You may be asked to wait for a short period while the radiologist examines the scans

 While the CT scan itself causes no pain, having to lie still for the length of the

-procedure might be uncomfortable, particularly if you’ve recently been injured or
+scan might be uncomfortable, particularly if you’ve recently been injured or had surgery.

 What happens after a CT scan of the bones?